Blog

 What is AI Video editing today

-The term “AI video editing” refers to using artificial intelligence to modify audiovisual content.
+The term “AI video editing” refers to using artificial intelligence, machine learning and image recognition to modify audiovisual content, automating tedious video editing steps without sacrificing creative control.

 In practice, this can mean: